Font by Mehr Nastaliq Web

 1831 - 1905

-Last of classical poets who celebrated life and love.
-Famous for his playfulness of words (idioms/ phrases).
+Last of the classical poets who celebrated life and love.
+Famous for his playfulness with words (idioms/phrases).

 Khwaja Meer Dard